 Through discussions with jobseekers, business, industry and education providers, the Latrobe Valley Authority has identified a ‘gap’ between the skills that local jobseekers have and what employers are looking for.
 Employers have identified that they want jobseekers to be able to demonstrate great communication and collaborative problem-solving skills but just learning it from a textbook is not enough!

-This pilot project involves industry, education and community members working together to develop and trial a process for recognising and assessing that someone can actually demonstrate these skills in a practical sense.
+This project involves industry, education and community members working together to develop and pilot a process for recognising and assessing that someone can actually demonstrate these skills in a practical sense.
 Once they can, they will be issued with a micro-credential that can be used to show employers that they have applied and been assessed for these skills, a great addition to their resume.

 - What is micro-credentialing?